 Building a predictable revenue engine requires creating a company mission centered on the goals of customers and a culture of helping customers achieve those goals first.
 And then getting everyone in the organization aligned around that mission and then acting every day in ways that help fulfill it.

 Culture is the sum of the values, attitudes, beliefs, and behaviors of leadership applied through an operating system.
-Your operating system is the set of tools and processes your business develops to guide your team towards the mission.
+Your operating system is the set of tools and processes your business develops to guide your team toward the mission.
 The operating system includes communication systems and tools, employee feedback mechanisms, your documented culture, and connections for each employee to the company strategies and plans and how they contribute to the overall business objectives.

 A customer-focused culture drives alignment to the mission and aligns everyone with the goals of the customer.
 The operating system enables your people to deliver value to the customer and to contribute feedback to the team and leadership.